williamnguyen-activecyber/okta.github.io/_source/quickstart/angular/default-example.md

 ## Create an Authentication Service

-Your app will use the [Okta Auth JS](/code/javascript/okta_auth_sdk) library to redirect the user to the authorization endpoint on your Okta Org.
+You will need to use the [Okta Auth JS](/code/javascript/okta_auth_sdk.html) library to sign in the user by redirecting to the authorization endpoint on your Okta Org.
 You can install it via npm:

 ```bash
 npm install @okta/okta-auth-js --save
 ```

-You will need to create a class that encapsulates the interaction with the [Okta Auth JS](/code/javascript/okta_auth_sdk) library.
+You will need to create a class that encapsulates the interaction with the [Okta Auth JS](/code/javascript/okta_auth_sdk.html) library.

 To create this file, you will need the values from the OIDC client that you created in the previous step.
 You will also need to know your Okta Org URL, which you can see on the home page of the Okta Developer console.